epidemian/advent-of-code-2023/README.md

 This one was a pretty straightforward part 1, but part 2 is too slow with the most naive approach of brute-forcing all the possible seed numbers.
 Luckily, Rust compiles to pretty efficient code, so even this brute-force solution was able to run in ~100 seconds on my machine :)

 The `Iterator::tuples()` method from `itertools` was quite helpful in easily pairing numbers for part 2.

+Update: after quite a bit of hacking, i managed to implement a non-brute-forcey solution based on interval math logic.
+This was a PITA; it took 2hs of hacking at vey questionable logic to to a working solution that yields the same answer.
+But it paid off: now the code runs in ~2ms instead of ~100s :D

+Ignoring the pain, i think i've learned some important lessons regarding these kind of interval logic puzzles:

+- Modeling abstract math operations like intersection and diff pays off *really* quickly.
+And the logic of these operations isn't even that involved!
+- Using open-ended [start, end) ranges is better than start+length pairs.
+Way less fiddling with numbers and off-by-one errors.